tail-call/kbb/README.md

  - [ ] Chest for treasures
  - [ ] Different types of tiles yield different movement speeds
  - [ ] Travelling through void outside of map is possible
+ - [ ] Enemies have vision cones and you can sneak past them
  - [ ] Teleport a group of guys
  - [ ] Multi-layer parallax pseudo 3D of world
  - [ ] Constantly lower HP in the area of enemy's spawn